hellodanylo/key2gym/README.md

-# Census
+# Key2Gym

 ## About
-Census is a free sofware for running and maintaing gyms and other membership-based clubs or enterprises.
+Key2Gym is a free sofware for running and maintaing gyms and other membership-based clubs or enterprises.

 It helps you to:
 * Keep track of clients and their memberships